 Growing up on a farm, Bo always knew that he wanted to pursue a career in the agricultural field.
 In 1964, Bo married his wife of 50 years, Pat, and shortly after graduated from Tarleton State University with a degree in Agricultural Education.
 For over 25 years, Bo taught Ag in Gorman, Texas, where he developed a very active competitive FFA Chapter which competed successfully in all the state major stock shows.
 Throughout his teaching career, Bo continued the family tradition of farming and animal production on his own farm as well as teaching.
 Since retiring from teaching, Bo has devoted his time to raising hogs, sheep, and producing hay.

 Since 2011, Bo has further utilized his acreage to develop a flock of quality White Dorper Sheep.
 He was attracted to the White Dorper Breed of Hair Sheep because of their rapid growth from birth to weaning, their low maintenance, and their lack of wool which had to be sheared.
 These Dorper Sheep are very hearty, thrifty animals with a high feed conversion which seem to thrive on even limited pasture.
 Yet, they often have twins and produce a high quality lean meat which is highly desirable.
-As in his hog operation, Bo has wether lambs suitable for both the show ring and quality commercial ewes and rams.
+Bo continues to breed quality commercial ewes and rams.